azdavis/millet/docs/tokens.md

 val (_, a) = (4, "hi")
 ```

-Also used as a expression/type "hole", though this is not legal SML.
+Also used as a expression/type "hole", though this is not valid SML.

 ## `{`